-Ragdoll and Siamese cats are often confused due to some similarities that these breeds share in terms of colors and patterns but they are very different breeds from many points of view.
+Ragdoll and Siamese cats are often confused due to some similarities that these breeds share regarding blue eyes, colors, and patterns.
+Still, they are very different breeds from many points of view.

 Ragdolls and Siamese Cats – Similarities

 Since this combination of colors is quite different from those seen in other breeds, people often associate it with a single breed, thus confusing the Ragdoll and the Siamese.

 Ragdolls and Siamese Cats – Differences

-In 1878, US President Rutherford B. Hayes received a Siamese cat, which was the first ever of its breed to reach the US.
-As for the modern version of the breed, it came in the 1950-1960’s, when there was a boost of interest in cats of this particular display.
+In 1878, US President Rutherford B. Hayes received a Siamese cat, the first ever of its breed to reach the US.
+The modern version of this breed came in the 1950-1960s.
+There was a boost of interest in cats of this particular display.

 Ragdolls – This breed also came about in the 1960s when seal point cats were all the rage.
 The first ever Ragdoll came from a Persian/Angora cat that bred with several unknown Birman males, out of which one presented the Siamese staple seal point coloration.

 Please note that Ragdolls do not have undercoats, which makes them shed significantly more than other cat breeds.

-As you may expect, in the beginning, the breeders and the cat associations have considered all the other colors to be inferior to the traditional seal point Siamese cat.
-But as the breed grew more and more popular, they eventually accepted various patterns, such as tabby, lynx, or tortie.
+As you may expect, in the beginning, the breeders and cat associations considered all the other colors inferior to the traditional seal point Siamese cat.
+But as the breed grew more and more popular, they eventually accepted various patterns, such as tabby, lynx, and tortie.

 Ragdoll – This breed became popular with seal point individuals.
 As such, to this day, this is the most common type of Ragdoll cat.
 However, like for the Siamese, there is significant variety in colors and patterns.

-Siamese cats tend to get attached to a single person but they will be sociable with the entire family.
-They are extroverts in the true sense of the word and they thrive on human and/or cat companionship.
+Siamese cats tend to get attached to a single person, but they will be sociable with the entire family.
+They are extroverts in the true sense of the word, and they thrive on human and/or cat companionship.

-Ragdoll – The trait that Ragdolls are known all over the world for is their docile nature.
-These cats are particularly calm and loving, up to the point where their floppy behavior has inspired their name (Ragdoll).
+Ragdoll – The trait Ragdolls are known worldwide for is their docile nature.
+These cats are exceptionally calm and loving, up to the point where their floppy behavior has inspired their name (Ragdoll).